Healthy Zanzibar Gem (Zamioculcas zamiifolia) in bright indirect, also known as Zanzibar Gem

 0°C 40°C

-Keep temperatures stable and protect the plant from sharp swings, frost, or direct heat.
+A practical check: keep temperatures steady and protect from sharp swings, frost, and direct heat blasts.

 💦 Humidity